JustasDaugi/hydration-tracker/README.md

 # Hydration Tracker

 Hydration Tracker is an application designed to help you maintain optimal hydration levels throughout the day.
+(Some features of the app are not yet implemented).

 ### Key Features